watarukumagai-git/opt/peer_review/no4/re-review_comment.md

-I read the answer and revised manuscript, but I think it still needs some revisions to be acceptable for publication in terms of usability.
-From this reason, the judgement is "B" (review after major revision).
+I checked the revised manuscript and author's response to reviewer's comments.
+Although some points have improved, this paper has still some problems to be acceptable for publication.
+From this reason, the judgement is "B" (acceptance after minor revision).
 It should be revised according to following major comments and improved as necessary.

 # major comment1 (Section 4.1)
 - Section 4.1 says "Experiments 1 and 2 deal with static scheduling problem, while Experiment 3 deals with dynamic scheduling problem.", but the authors added the new Experiment 3 (Fig.19) to the manuscript.
 Therefore, Section 4.1 should explain the four experiments.